BYLAW I – NAME AND PURPOSE

 Section C. Attendance Policy: Council members must attend at least one Council meeting annually and cannot miss two successive meetings unless represented by an alternate for at least one of the meetings missed.
 Council membership may be forfeited if an Appointee does not meet these attendance requirements.
 The Secretary may replace any member who is unable to fully participate in Council meetings.

-Section D. Member Term of Office: The term of office for Appointees shall be 2 years.
+Section D. Member Term of Office: The term of office for Appointees shall be no more than 3 years.
 Council members may be reappointed at the Secretary’s discretion.

 Section E. Vacancy Replacement: Should a vacancy occur on the Council the Secretary may appoint a replacement for the remainder of the applicable term.

-1. Chairperson: The Chair shall consult with the Designated Federal Officer (or designee), and the Council Coordinator to establish priorities, identify issues to be addressed, determine the level and types of staff and financial support required, and serve as the focal point for Council members.
+1. Chairperson: The Chair shall consult with the Designated Federal Officer (or designee) to establish priorities, identify issues to be addressed, determine the level and types of staff and financial support required, and serve as the focal point for Council members.
 In addition, the Chairperson is responsible for certifying the accuracy of minutes recorded by the Council to document its meetings.

 2. Vice Chairperson: The Vice-Chair shall assist the Chair in directing the affairs and operations of the Council; act as presiding officer at meetings in the absence of the Chair and in the event of a vacancy in the office of the Chair shall act as said Chair.
 The Vice-Chair shall act as Secretary of the Council and, as such, shall certify the integrity of the minutes of Council meetings.